Adam’s Rib (1949) dir. George Cukor

 w/ Claudette Colbert, Macdonald Carey, Zachary Scott, Barbara Bates, Robert Wagner, Marilyn Monroe, Frank Cady, Kathleen Freeman, Kathleen Freeman, Frank Sully,

 The DVD cover suggests this is a Marilyn Monroe movie.
 It’s not really.
 But don’t let your disappointment eclipse the surprising delight that is Carey and Colbert.
 They play Mirian and Hugh Halsworth, a long-married couple on the verge of divorce.
 Indeed, the divorce becomes official at the stroke of midnight.
-Miriam rings in her new freedom by dating a rich ex-beau Victor (Scott).
-Hugh schemes his way back into Miriam’s life at every turn, using his daughter and son-in-law (Bates, Wagner) or his roses in the front yard as an excuse for stopping by.
+Miriam rings in her new freedom by dating a rich ex-beau Victor (Zachary Scott).
+Hugh schemes his way back into Miriam’s life at every turn, using his daughter and son-in-law (Barbara Bates, Robert Wagner) or his roses in the front yard as an excuse for stopping by.
 It takes more than just stopping by, though, to win Miriam back from Victor.
 The trailer claims they “Knock the eternal triangle slightly out of shape.”
 It is an unorthodox romantic-comedy, still modern in its way.
-Monroe is a cheesecake model.
 F. Hugh Herbert and I.A.L.
 Diamond wrote, respectively, Sitting Pretty (1948) and Fortune Cookie (1966).
+Monroe, by the way, plays a cheesecake model.

 Life with Father (1947) dir.
 Michael Curtiz